Ricardoesp/Data-Science-with-Python/README.md

 # Data-Science-with-Python
-This repository contains how to analyze data with Python.
+This repository contains multiple excercises on how to analyze data with Python.